Gangrel: Sporadic WWE appearances (2004, 2007)

-All Elite Wrestling (2020, 2022)
+All Elite Wrestling (2020, 2022, 2024)

 On November 7, 2020, Gangrel made his debut for All Elite Wrestling at Full Gear during the Elite Deletion match between Matt Hardy and Sammy Guevara, chastising Hardy for his disloyalty when Gangrel mentored him (referring to his time in the New Brood) before making an unsuccessful attempt to aid Guevara.
-18 months later, on the May 27, 2022 episode of AEW Rampage of May 27, 2022, Gangrel would return to AEW to accompany The Young Bucks to ring during a tag team match they had with Jon Cruz and Taylor Rust.
+18 months later, on the May 27, 2022 episode of AEW Rampage, Gangrel would return to AEW to accompany The Young Bucks to ring during a tag team match they had with Jon Cruz and Taylor Rust.
 Following the match, which saw the Young Bucks victorious, Gangrel was betrayed by The Young Bucks, who attacked him.
-He would then be rescued by The Hardy Boyz, who he then reunited with him and assisted him in attacking Brandon Cutler.
+He would then be rescued by The Hardy Boyz, who he then reunited with and assisted him in attacking Brandon Cutler.

+On May 26, 2024 at Double or Nothing, he emerged from beneath the mat to assist former Brood stablemate Adam Copeland in fighting off the House of Black during Copeland's barbed wire steel cage match with Malakai Black.

 Other media

 In May 2015, Heath appeared uncredited as a prisoner with Crohn's disease in The Human Centipede 3 (Final Sequence), starring Dieter Laser and Laurence R. Harvey.
 He appeared on the 10th episode of the WWE Network series, The Edge & Christian Show, released on May 2, 2016.
 Also in 2015, he was in a music video for rapper SonReal, on the song "For the Town".

+In 2024, Heath starred in The After Dark as leader of the old world vampires.

+Video games

 Personal life

-Heath has two children, David Jr. and Donovan, and has been married four times; first to Cheryl Richards from 1988 to 1991, then to fellow wrestler Luna Vachon from 1994 to 2006 (during which he was stepfather to Luna's sons Joshua and Van from her previous marriage to Dan Hurd), to Kiara Dillon from 2008 to 2013, and lastly, he married Susan Nelson in February 2022.
+Heath has two children with his high school sweetheart Laura Buscemi.
+He has been married three times.
+First to fellow wrestler Luna Vachon from 1994 to 2006 (during which he was stepfather to Luna's sons from her previous marriage), then to Kiara Dillon from 2008 to 2013, and lastly, to Susan Nelson in February 2022.

 His signature fangs are the result of dental implants he received early on in his career with the WWF.
 It was reported it cost more than $10,000 for each one.

 Heath briefly directed pornography, but gave it up because of his concerns that it was going to affect his wrestling career.